 actions involved in the incident.
 Officers will not remove their body cameras and place them off body to capture video from a specific area.

-Members are not required to inform the public that audio and video
+Officers are not required to inform the public that audio and video

-recording equipment is being used but may do so if it is believed advising the interaction is being recorded is likely gain cooperation or stop aggressive actions being observed by the officer.
+recording equipment is being used but may do so if it is believed advising the interaction is being recorded will likely gain cooperation or stop aggressive actions being observed by the officer.

-Members shall cease recording incidents only upon completion of their
+Officers shall cease recording incidents only upon completion of their

 involvement in the incident or at the direction of a supervisor.

+Officers will not turn on their MVR and continue to record throughout

+the shift thereby recording the general daily activities of the public.

+Officers will not use the MVR equipment in any way for personal use.

+B. To respect the dignity of others, law enforcement personnel outfitted with MVR equipment will try to avoid recording videos of persons who are nude or when sensitive human areas are exposed.
+The MVR shall not be used to record non work-related personal activity and will not be activated in places where a reasonable expectation of privacy exists, such as: locker rooms, dressing rooms, or restrooms unless enforcement or high liability action is required while in such a place.
+The MVR will not be intentionally activated to record conversations of fellow employees without their knowledge during routine, non enforcement related activities.

+C. Activation of the MVR system is not required when exchanging information with other officers, when not in service, or actively on patrol.
+However, the camera cannot be deactivated to exchange information with other officers during a law enforcement encounter.
+No member of this department may surreptitiously record a conversation of any other member of this department unless such recording is authorized by the Chief of Police and the purpose is documented.

 D. The use of the MVR will be included in the written police report.
-If the MVR is not used the reason why will be documented in the report and will be reported to the officer’s immediate supervisor as soon as possible.
+If the MVR is not used, an explanation will be documented in the report and will be reported to the officer’s immediate supervisor as soon as possible.
 The officer who failed to record will include in the report a detailed explanation of the incident and actions taken by both officer(s) and offender(s).
 A pattern of disregarding the requirement to activate cameras shall be grounds for discipline up to and including termination.
-The willful failure to activate a camera when required, deletion of a video file without proper authorization or tampering with the MVR System to prevent proper function or activation under any circumstances will not be tolerated.
+The willful failure to activate a camera when required, deletion of a video file without proper authorization or tampering with the MVR System to prevent proper function or activation under any circumstances will not be tolerated and shall be grounds for discipline up to and including termination.

-E. The failure to activate an MVR due to sudden and unexpected actions which require an officer to act for his own safety or the safety of another will not be deemed a violation of this policy.
-The failure to capture video that is a result of a failure of the equipment or technical issues with the MVR System when the officer followed this policy and made the attempt to utilize the system as intended will not be deemed a violation of this policy.

-E. Throughout the shift, officers shall properly label their recordings of incidents recorded by the in-vehicle MVR and upload them to the evidence software utilizing the software loaded on the MDT.
+E. Throughout the shift, officers shall properly label their recordings of incidents captured by the in-vehicle MVR and upload them to the evidence software utilizing the software loaded on the MDT.
 Issues with processing videos will be reported as soon as possible for resolution.

+F. Recordings captured by the on-body MVR will be uploaded to the evidence software when placed in the cradle at the end of shift or when needed to charge the battery.
+All recordings must be labeled with the case or incident number and any other fields set as required in the software must be completed.